maxint-rd/TM16xx/README.md

 Most TM16xx chips also support reading key-scan data for button presses.
 Currently this library supports the TM1637, TM1638, TM1640 and TM1668 chips.
 Simply use print() on a 7-segment display and use Adafruit GFX on a LED matrix.
-The library structure is designed to add support for other TM16xx chips without much effort.

 Made by Maxint R&D. See https://github.com/maxint-rd/

 Based on the [TM1638 library](https://github.com/rjbatista/tm1638-library/) by Ricardo Batista.
-Further inspiration from the [TM1637 library](https://github.com/avishorp/TM1637) by Avishay and the [Max72xxPanel library](https://github.com/markruys/arduino-Max72xxPanel) by Mark Ruys.
+Further inspiration from the [TM1637 library](https://github.com/avishorp/TM1637) by Avishay, the [Max72xxPanel library](https://github.com/markruys/arduino-Max72xxPanel) by Mark Ruys and the [OneButton library](https://github.com/mathertel/OneButton) by Matthias Hertel.

 ## TM16xx chip features